Long Term Disability Income Plan

 How to Apply

-- Simply indicate the disability income plan you want on the enrollment form (PDF, 264 K).
+- Simply indicate the disability income plan you want on the application form (PDF, 273 K).

 - Complete, date and sign, then return the application to the Plan Administrator.
 Send no money now.
 You will be billed once coverage has been approved.